ItzBearzy/Gilded-RP-Rules/Gilded RP Rules.md

 - Multiple businesses may be owned by a family or a group (Limited to one per type), each with their own unique owners per business.

+- Businesses cannot be added into wills.
+If you currently have it where your business is in your will, please work with your lawyer IC to adjust it.

 Please refer to the Business tab for more information.

 - If someone has you hogtied and wants your “key” to your built door, you must open the door for them.